zoehneto/chrome-rtf-viewer/README.md

 ## Firefox
 This extension is now also available for firefox at https://addons.mozilla.org/firefox/addon/rtf-viewer/

-## Edge
-There is experimental support for edge, for further details see EDGE.md

 # License
 This project is licensed under the MIT license.
 See the LICENSE file for details.